davdar/maam/writeup/pldi15.markdown

 The `γ` side of commuteP is the only Galois connection mapping that loses information in the `α` direction.
 Therefore, `mstepˢ` and `mstepᵖ₁` are really isomorphism transformers, and `mstepᵖ₂` is the only Galois connection transformer.

-[QUESTION: should I give the definitions for α here? -DD]
+[QUESTION: should I give the definitions for the `α` maps here? -DD]

 For convenience, we name the pairing of `Pₜ` with `mstepᵖ₁` `FIₜ`, and with `mstepᵖ₂` `FSₜ` for flow insensitive and flow sensitive respectively.